 [root@tuxfixer ~]# reboot

-After reboot your computer should enter run-level 5 and you should see GDM Splash Screen (GDM was installed along with Xfce4 packages):
+After reboot your computer should enter into graphical.target and you should see GDM Splash Screen (GDM was installed along with Xfce4 packages):